hasura/react-check-auth/README.md

 `npm start` or `yarn start`

 Runs the demo app in development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### Library files
+### Source code

-All library files are located inside `src/lib`
+The source code for the react components are located inside `src/lib`.

 ### Demo app

-Is located inside `src/demo` directory, here you can test your library while developing
+A demo-app is located inside `src/demo` directory, which you can use to test your library while developing.

 ### Testing